 Called by various names: eggplant, aubergine or brinjal, this beautiful fruit is believed to have originated in India where it still grows wild.
 Yes, although we eat eggplant as a vegetable it is actually a fruit.
 And to confuse us more, it is also classified as a berry because of its edible seeds.

-Eggplants belongs to the nightshade family which also includes tomatoes and potatoes.
+Eggplants belong to the nightshade family which also includes tomatoes and potatoes.
 The alkaloid compounds they contain can be harmful if taken in large quantities, so people with arthritis or other bone or joint issues might want to completely avoid eating eggplants and other nightshade foods.

 Although we usually associate eggplant with a deep, shiny purple color, there are also white, lavender, green, orange, and striped varieties.
 They also vary in size and shape with subtle differences in taste, although they all have the same spongy texture.

 Eggplant is a vegetable and so of course it is healthy to eat.
 You won’t hear rave reviews, however, like those about trendy avocados, cauliflower and kale, but it definitely has some serious health benefits.

 Among other things, eating eggplant helps protect against cancer, is an antioxidant and anti-inflammatory, helps build bones and helps lower cholesterol and blood pressure.
 You can read more about the health benefits of eggplant here.

 Here are two quick and delicious eggplant recipes.

 Mostly known in the West for popular dishes such as eggplant parmesan, the Greek dish moussaka, and the French vegetable stew ratatouille, eggplant is eaten in a variety of ways in the Middle East, Asia and the Mediterranean countries.